CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationIweHost.md

 `func (o *VirtualizationIweHost) UnsetMemoryAllocation()`

 UnsetMemoryAllocation ensures that no value is present for MemoryAllocation, not even an explicit nil
+### GetStorageCapacity

+`func (o *VirtualizationIweHost) GetStorageCapacity() VirtualizationStorageCapacity`

+GetStorageCapacity returns the StorageCapacity field if non-nil, zero value otherwise.

+### GetStorageCapacityOk

+`func (o *VirtualizationIweHost) GetStorageCapacityOk() (*VirtualizationStorageCapacity, bool)`

+GetStorageCapacityOk returns a tuple with the StorageCapacity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageCapacity

+`func (o *VirtualizationIweHost) SetStorageCapacity(v VirtualizationStorageCapacity)`

+SetStorageCapacity sets StorageCapacity field to given value.

+### HasStorageCapacity

+`func (o *VirtualizationIweHost) HasStorageCapacity() bool`

+HasStorageCapacity returns a boolean if a field has been set.

+### SetStorageCapacityNil

+`func (o *VirtualizationIweHost) SetStorageCapacityNil(b bool)`

+ SetStorageCapacityNil sets the value for StorageCapacity to be an explicit nil

+### UnsetStorageCapacity
+`func (o *VirtualizationIweHost) UnsetStorageCapacity()`

+UnsetStorageCapacity ensures that no value is present for StorageCapacity, not even an explicit nil
 ### GetStorageVmPowerState

 `func (o *VirtualizationIweHost) GetStorageVmPowerState() string`